-3.2.
-Organization of Profiles and the calculation of destinations
+3.2 Organization of Profiles and the calculation of destinations

-Every event conforms to a signature which comprises of an ordered set of attributes $\{a_1, a_2, \cdots, a_n\}$.
+Every event conforms to a signature which comprises of an ordered set of attributes $\{a_1, a_2, \dots, a_n\}$ .
 The values these attributes can take are dictated and constrained by the type of the attribute.
-Clients within the system that issue these events, assign values to these attributes - the content identifier.
+Clients within the system that issue these events, assign values to these attributes.
 The values these attributes take comprise the content of the event.
 All clients are not interested in all the content, and are allowed to specify a filter on the content that is being disseminated within the system.
+Thus a filter allows a client to register its interest in a certain type of content.
 Of course one can employ multiple filters to signify interest in different types of content.
 These filters specified by the client constitutes its profile.
 The organization of these profiles, dictates the efficiency of matching content.

-3.2.1.
-Constructing a profile graph
+3.2.1 Constructing a profile graph

-Events encapsulate content identifiers in an ordered set of < attribute, value > tuples.
-The constraints specified in the profiles should maintain this order contained within the event's content identifier.
-Thus to specify a constraint on the second attribute (a_2) a constraint should have been specified on the first attribute (a_1) .
+Events encapsulate content in an ordered set of $\langle attribute, value \rangle$ tuples.
+The constraints specified in the profiles should maintain this order contained within the event's signature.
+Thus to specify a constraint on the second attribute $(a_2)$ a constraint should have been specified on the first attribute $(a_1)$ .
 What we mean by constraints, is the specification of the value that a particular attribute can take.
-We however also allow for the weakest constraint, denoted , on any of the attributes.
-The signifies that the filtered events can take any of the valid values within the range permitted by the attribute's type.
+We however also allow for the weakest constraint, denoted \, on any of the attributes.
+The \ signifies that the filtered events can take any of the valid values within the range permitted by the attribute's type.
 By successively specifying constraints on the event's attributes, a client narrows the content type that it is interested in.

 We use the general matching algorithm, presented in [1], of the Gryphon system to organize profiles and match the events.
 Constraints from multiple profiles are organized in the profile graph.
 Every attribute on which a constraint is specified constitutes a node in the profile graph.
-When a constraint is specified on an attribute a_i , the attributes a_1, a_2, \dots, a{i-1} appear in the profile graph.
+When a constraint is specified on an attribute $a_i$ , the attributes $a_1, a_2, \dots, a{i-1}$ appear in the profile graph.
 A profile comprises of constraints on successive attributes in an event's signature.
 The nodes in the profile graph are linked in the order that the constraints have been specified.
 Any two successive constraints in a profile result in an edge connecting the nodes in the profile graph.
 Depending on the kinds of profiles that have been specified by clients, there could be multiple edges, originating from a node.
+Figure 4 depicts the profile graph constructed from three different profiles.
+The example depicts how some of the profile share partial constraints between them, some of which result in profiles sharing edges in the profile graph.